Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Softphones are cost-effective.

-Softphone systems are most often implemented to save money in various ways.
+Softphone systems are most often implemented to help reduce operational costs.
 Companies that want to provide employees with a direct phone line, or even build a robust call center, don’t have to worry about the upfront purchase or lease of desk phone hardware that can cost hundreds of dollars for each handset.

-For any company with a “bring your own device” (BYOD) policy, softphone software and mobile apps function perfectly on most modern computers, smartphones and tablets.
-Although you can find very basic VoIP phone services for just a few dollars a month, most business-class providers and plans charge around $20 to $30 per user per month for a robust set of features and tools.
+For any company with a “bring your own device” (BYOD) policy, softphone software and mobile apps function well on most modern computers, smartphones and tablets.
+While basic VoIP services start at just a few dollars monthly, most business-grade providers charge between $20 and $35 per user per month for comprehensive feature sets and enterprise-level reliability.

 Did You Know?Did you know